 Questions to Ask Your Doctor About ADHD

-During your discussion with your doctor, you shouldn’t hesitate to ask any questions about your condition.
-It’s important to understand everything you can about your ADHD and how best to treat its symptoms.
+During your discussion with your doctor, you shouldn’t hesitate to ask any questions about your ADHD.
+It’s important to understand everything you can about your condition and how best to treat its symptoms.

 What Kind of ADHD Do I Have?